U-921

 Previously recorded fate

-Sunk 30 Sept, 1944 in the Arctic Ocean northwest of Hammerfest, Norway, in position 72.32N, 12.55E, by depth charges from aircraft of the British escort carrier HMS Campania.
+• Sunk 30 Sept 1944 in the Arctic Ocean northwest of Hammerfest, Norway, in position 72.32N, 12.55E, by depth charges from aircraft of the British escort carrier HMS Campania.
+(Postwar assessment)

 24 May 1944

-Aircraft attack, aircraft shot down: Canadian Sunderland aircraft DV990 (422 Sqdn RCAF/R, pilot F/O G.E.
+Aircraft attack, aircraft shot down: Canadian Sunderland flying boat DV990 (RCAF Sqn 422/R, pilot F/O G.E.
 Holley)

-At 14.20 hours, the boat was attacked by the Sunderland off Norway while searching for U-476 which had been badly damaged by an aircraft earlier that day.
-The aircraft was hit by AA fire during the attack run and and crashed into the sea after dropping three depth charges that caused no damage.
-All 12 crewmen were lost.
+14.20 hrs, off Norway: the boat was attacked while searching for U-476, which had been badly damaged in an air attack earlier in the day.
+The Sunderland was hit by flak during the attack run and and crashed into the sea after dropping three depth charges (no damage).
+The crew of 12 all died.

 (Sources: Franks/Zimmerman)